 The new Open Banking feeds are the latest development in FreeAgent's ongoing partnership with NatWest and Royal Bank of Scotland, which already sees the banks' business banking current account holders receiving access to FreeAgent free of charge.

 Ed Molyneux, CEO and co-founder of FreeAgent, said:

 “We’re really excited to be the first accounting software to offer Open Banking feeds in the UK.
 From our customers’ perspective it will seem like only a small change to their FreeAgent experience, but it represents a significant step in how they will interact with their data in the future.

 "We see Open Banking as as an integral part of our mission to help small business owners understand their finances better and make more informed decisions about their businesses.
 Eventually, we envisage a whole ecosystem of fintech apps, features and services powered by Open Banking that will make it easier than ever for people to run and maintain their own business.

 “Open Banking was designed to put more capability and control into the hands of business owners and bank customers.
-Thanks to our relationship with RBS and NatWest, we’re delighted to be leading the way on providing these new types of data feeds - and we're excited to show our users what we'll be able to do for them in the future with more direct access to transaction information and payments."
+Thanks to our relationship with NatWest and Royal Bank of Scotland, we’re delighted to be leading the way on providing these new types of data feeds - and we're excited to show our users what we'll be able to do for them in the future with more direct access to transaction information and payments."